-Due to a misunderstanding between me and my DSO I overstayed my visa with almost 6 moth and when I tried to apply for reinstatement I got denied because my overstay passed 5 months.
-Now I got a new admission from a new university and I was wondering If I apply for a second F1 visa what are the chances of getting it and If I got it will be able to enter the US with no problems at the port of entry?
+Due to a misunderstanding between me and my DSO, I overstayed my visa by almost 6 months, and when I tried to apply for reinstatement I got denied because my overstay passed 5 months.
+I got a new admission from a new university and I was wondering: if I apply for a second F1 visa, what are the chances of getting it, and if I got it, will be able to enter the US with no problems at the port of entry?

 I left voluntarily and didn't do anything illegal during my stay in the states.

 My last day at school was May 5th 2013 and I left the country on October 31st 2013